openebs-archive/elves/ansible/README.md

 ### INSTALLATION

+The pre-requisites include availability of at-least four linux machines (VMs OR bare-metal boxes, to be used as client, Maya-master server, at least two OpenEBS storage hosts respectively) with basic development packages, SSH service & ansible (version >= 2.3) installed (ansible in turn needs python-minimal on the boxes as a pre-requisite).

-The ansible based CI-CD framework for openebs can be installed via a git clone of the elves repository (openebs/elves/ansible).
+The ansible based CI-CD framework for openebs can be installed via a git clone of the elves repository (openebs/elves/ansible) into the client machine

 `git clone https://github.com/openebs/elves.git`

-The pre-requisites include availability of at-least four linux machines (VMs OR bare-metal boxes) with basic development packages, SSH service & ansible (version >= 2.3) installed (ansible in turn needs python-minimal on the boxes as a pre-requisite).

 ### USAGE